Hinrichsta/SP25-CYBR8950/Cameras/README.md

 ### Security
 #### Disclosures
   - https://support.google.com/product-documentation/topic/12823571?hl=en&ref_topic=12974021&sjid=4997332173582231755-NC
-    - Google's cameras are a part of the Next ecosytem.
+    - Google's cameras are a part of the Nest ecosytem.
 As such breaches of the entire ecosystem would constitute a breach of the cameras.
 If the cameras would be the entire focus of the breach it is noted.
     - Not all of these breaches are necessarily Google Specific.
 They are disclosing all vulnerabilities that they may affected by, and patching them.
 Most appear to be 3rd party related disclosures.
     - Disclosures
       - August 2022 - Home/Cast